-- You can apply and view your application status here for the 2023/24 winter semester as of May 2, 2023
+- You can apply and view your application status here for the 2024 summer semester as of December 4, 2023

 - Application and Enrollment Deadlines (pdf: 641 kb)